mcgill-robotics-archive/ros-interop/README.md

 **NOTE**: Offline mode supports all the same functionality as normal operation except for a few limitations:
-- Moving obstacles cannot move as the downloaded files cannot change
+- Moving obstacles cannot move as the downloaded files cannot change.
+You can choose to disable them completely with the `no_moving_obstacles` argument.
-- Telemetry works, but all of the information is dropped and not stored anywhere
+- Telemetry works, but all of the information is dropped and not stored anywhere.
-- ODLCs are only stored in the local objects directory
+- ODLCs are only stored in the local objects directory.

 ## Nodes